dstapleton92/homebridge-envisalink/README.md

 ```

 Only DSC panels have been tested thus far.
 If you'd like to provide a Honeywell device for testing, I'd be glad to add support for this device and ship it back to you.

+## Note for Developers
+This project has been updated to use ES6 Classes and other features for improved readability and convenience.
+To continue supporting older versions of Node, this project has been set up to use Babel.
+Run `npm install` to install the development dependences.
+Be sure you make your changes to the source files in `src`, and then run `npm run build` to recompile the changes to the `lib` folder.